AtomicBuilders/lepton/README.md

 # lepton

-Fundamental JavaScript template
+Fundamental JavaScript boilerplate

-> Clone, fork or use as a template repository for creating your next **JavaScript** project.
+> Clone, fork or use as a template repository for creating your next **Node** project.

 ```terminal
 git clone https://github.com/AtomicBuilders/lepton/ your-project